Consensus, FLP and Paxos

 Now no value has reached a majority, and since there are no more nodes left to vote, no value ever will reach a majority.
 Our algorithm doesn’t terminate!

-Well, there’s a simple solution for that: just require an odd number of nodes.
+Well, there’s a simple workaround for that: just require an odd number of nodes.
 If there are only two values you can propose, and there’s an odd number of nodes, some proposal has to have reached a majority once all votes are in!

 DIAGRAM